Advanced Settings Dialog Box (Bitmap Checkpoints Dialog Box)

-Example: You might be able to specify tolerance levels, an acceptable deviation in size or location of the bitmap, and so on.
+Example: You might be able to specify tolerance levels or an acceptable deviation in size or location of the bitmap.

 Relevant only if a custom comparer is selected from the Comparer Type list.

 Opens help information provided by the custom comparer (if available).
-This help can include instructions for providing configuration input to the comparer, information about the algorithm that the custom comparer uses to compare the bitmaps, an explanation about when to use this custom comparer, and so on.
+This help can include instructions for providing configuration input to the comparer, information about the algorithm that the custom comparer uses to compare the bitmaps, and an explanation about when to use this custom comparer.